geoffrey-diederichs/ROP_Emporium/03_callme/README.md

 In the description of this challenge, we're told we need to call the function callme_one(), callme_two() and callme_three() in that order and with the arguments 0xdeadbeefdeadbeef, 0xcafebabecafebabe, 0xd00df00dd00df00d.

-The read function in pwnme() expects 512 bytes even the local_28 variable is 32 bytes long.
+The read function in pwnme() expects 512 bytes even tho the local_28 variable is 32 bytes long.
 Let's exploit this buffer overflow to redirect program execution.

 # Dynamic analysis